pressacceptcom/Typer/README.md

 Typer.DICT_INDEXABLE has ENUM_TYPES as indices and string representations as values of data types that can be indexed using the GDScript [] operator.

-is_primitive(), is_castbale(), and is_indexable() test for membership in these dictionaries. is_indexable() will also return true if the value of STR_INDEXABLE is defined as a constant in a given class.
+is_primitive(), is_castable(), and is_indexable() test for membership in these dictionaries. is_indexable() will also return true if the value of STR_INDEXABLE is defined as a constant in a given class.
 NOTE: only define this constant in a class if the static indexable() function returns the indexable value given an instance.

 You can use type2str, str2type, normalize_type_to_str, and normalize_type_to_int to convert between ENUM_TYPES and human friendly String representations, but type_to_str should be your go to for normalizing as it also will accept Script objects and normalize them to their resource paths.